Encrypted .BAK files by ransomware

 • .BAK files are often large (several GB).

-• If they are encrypted by a modern ransomware (e.g., ECIES, AES-256 with a unique key), standard recovery tools cannot decrypt them.
+• If they are encrypted by modern ransomware (e.g., ECIES, AES-256 with a unique key), standard recovery tools cannot decrypt them.

 3.3 Dependency on backups